ottspott/webhooks/pipedrive/php/README.md

 ## What it does

-Activity creation is triggered by Ottspott phone events :
+Activity creation is triggered by the Ottspott phone events listed below :
 - New incoming call started
 - Incoming call answered
 - Incoming call ended and missed